cisagov/get.gov/pages/domains/domains_eligibility.md

 ## Government organizations at all levels are eligible for .gov domains
-If you’re eligible to have a .gov domain we want you to get one.
+If you’re eligible to have a .gov domain, we want you to get one.
 The types of government organizations eligible for .gov domains include:

 {% include 'content-blocks/org_types.md' %}